-Student representatives on school committees are elected through the Social work Student Association.
+Student representatives on school committees are identified and recruited by members of the Student Development Committee.
+All students will receive notification of these opportunities through email and the VOICE newsletter, with an opportunity to apply for consideration.
 Responsibilities include regular attendance and communication from students to committee and from committee to students.
 Student representatives who are unable to fulfill their responsibilities should resign to the Student Development Committee Chair so that they might be replaced.